samarium-lang/Samarium/docs/arrays.md

 > `[/, /\] + [//]` is the same as `[/, /\, //]`

-Items can also be removed from an array using the `-` operator, either by index or by value.
-Removing an element by value will remove only the first instance of that value in the array.
+To remove items from an array, the `-` operator can be used with either an index or a value.
+When removing by value, only the first instance of each value will be removed.
+Trying to remove an element not present in the array will result in an error.

 > `["a", "b", "c"] - /` gives `["a", "c"]`